UK Visitor or Tourist Visa

 The only reason for extension can be based on private medical treatment as a visitor or compassionate of compelling circumstances.

-Generally, a visitor visa is refused because -
+Generally, a UK visitor visa is refused because -

 - The Entry Clearance Officer is not satisfied with the Balance of Probabilities;